 Think marathon running.
 Given you have put in the time and effort to train, you will probably be able to go the distance provided you remain below your LT for the bulk of the race.
 Go too quickly and you will be looking for a bench to sit down in the middle of the race.

 This also helps to explain the difference between aerobic and anaerobic training.
 The first is exercise that can be performed at a sustained rate for long periods and that uses oxygen for energy production.
 The second can only be done in short bursts as it causes you to be quickly out of breath.
 It’s good to do both types of workouts as each has its own health and performance benefits.
-You can find out more about the differences on this link.

 LT appears as a heart rate value and a pace value.
 Knowing these figures can help customize your workouts as its a useful measure for deciding proper intensity for training and racing.
 As mentioned, the actual value varies between individuals and can be improved with regular exercise.
 This is because exercise leads to adaptations in skeletal muscle which prevent lactate levels from rising.
 Your body also becomes more efficient at using oxygen for energy.